Skip to content

 }

-Use the advanced NewDockerComposeWith(...) constructor allowing you to specify an identifier:
+Use the advanced NewDockerComposeWith(...) constructor allowing you to customise the compose execution with options:

 package example_test